V2 word order: V3 word order

 V3 (verb-third word order) is a variation of V2 in which the finite verb is in third position with two constituents preceding it.

 In V3, like in V2 word order, the constituents preceding the finite verb are not categorically restricted, as the constituents can be a DP, a PP, a CP and so on.

-V2 and left edge filling trigger (LEFT)
+Left edge filling trigger (LEFT)

 V2 is fundamentally derived from a morphological obligatory exponence effect at sentence level.
 The left edge filling trigger (LEFT) effects are usually seen in classical V2 languages such as Germanic languages and Old Romance languages.
 The left edge filling trigger is independently active in morphology as EPP effects are found in word-internal levels.
 The obligatory exponence derives from absolute displacement, ergative displacement and ergative doubling in inflectional morphology.
 In addition, second position rules in clitic second languages demonstrate post-syntactic rules of LEFT movement.
-Using the language Breton as an example, absence of a pre-tense expletive will allow for the LEFT to occur to avoid tense-first.
+Using the Breton language as an example, absence of a pre-tense expletive will allow for the LEFT to occur to avoid tense-first.
 The LEFT movement is free from syntactic rules which is evidence for a post-syntactic phenomenon.
 With the LEFT movement, V2 word order can be obtained as seen in the example below.

 In this Breton example, the finite head is phonetically realized and agrees with the category of the preceding element.
 The pre-tense "Bez" is used in front of the finite verb to obtain the V2 word order. (finite verb "nevo" is bolded).